Chattahoochee County Jail

 Constructed in 1902, this two-story fireproof facility was built to replace the previous two-story log jail.
 The Pauly Jail and Manufacturing Company of St. Louis, Missouri constructed the fail for $5,000.
 Romanesque influences such as the arched windows and door openings with an extended central bay enhance the exterior appearance of the building.
 The original prefabricated iron cells, with unique corner fireplaces, are located on the second floor.
 The jail served the county until 1975.
 It was placed on the National Register of Historic Places on March 13, 1986.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Kasihta (Cusseta) (within shouting distance of this marker); VFW Post 5000 (within shouting distance of this marker); Chattahoochee County (about 300 feet away, measured in a direct line); Confederate Veterans (about 300 feet away); Cusseta School (approx. ¼ mile away); Battle of Hitchity (was approx. 2.7 miles away but has been reported missing. ); Louvale Church Row (approx. 9.4 miles away); Antioch Institute (approx. 9.4 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+Kasihta (Cusseta) (within shouting distance of this marker); VFW Post 5000 (within shouting distance of this marker); Chattahoochee County (about 300 feet away, measured in a direct line); Confederate Veterans (about 300 feet away); Cusseta School (approx. ¼ mile away); Louvale Church Row (approx. 9.4 miles away); Antioch Institute (approx. 9.4 miles away); Fryar Field (approx. 10½ miles away in Alabama).
 Touch for a list and map of all markers in Cusseta.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on December 13, 2010, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 550 times since then.
+This page has been viewed 587 times since then and 9 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on December 13, 2010, by David Seibert of Sandy Springs, Georgia. • Bill Pfingsten was the editor who published this page.